JacobBogossian/DomainTracker/README.md

 # DomainTracker

-A simple widget to track the life of domains based on keyword.
+A simple Python 3 widget to track the life of domains based on keyword.

 #### Dependencies:
 * requests